icecube/pisa/INSTALL.md

     `sudo apt install git`
   * it is already installed on IceCube's Cobalt nodes

-Required Python modules whose installation is taken care of by pip are specified in [setup.py](setup.py).
+Required Python modules whose installation is taken care of by pip are specified in [setup.py](https://github.com/icecube/pisa/blob/master/setup.py).

 ### Optional Dependencies

 Some of the following optional dependencies must be installed manually prior to installing PISA, and some will be installed automatically by pip, and this seems to vary from system to system.
 Therefore you can first try to run the installation, and just install whatever pip says it needed, or just use apt, pip, or conda/mamba to install the below before running the PISA installation.

 * [emcee](https://github.com/dfm/emcee) Required for MCMC sampling functionality in the `llh_client`& `llh_server` utils modules and the `analysis` module.
+* [Furo Sphinx Theme](https://pradyunsg.me/furo/) Sphinx extension HTML theme.
+(Required to compile PISA's documentation.)
+  * Installed alongside PISA if you specify option `['develop']` to `pip`
 * [GLoBES wrapper](https://github.com/atrettin/GLoBES_wrapper) Required for `osc.globes` service.
 * [LeptonWeighter](https://github.com/icecube/leptonweighter) Required for `data.licloader_weighter` service.
+* [linkify-it-py](https://github.com/tsutsu3/linkify-it-py) MyST-Parser extension for converting bare URLs into hyperlinks.
+(Required to compile PISA's documentation.)
+  * Installed alongside PISA if you specify option `['develop']` to `pip`
 * [MCEq](https://github.com/mceq-project/MCEq) Required for `create_barr_sys_tables_mceq.py` script.
+* [MyST-NB](https://myst-nb.readthedocs.io/) Sphinx extension for compiling markdown and jupyter notebooks.
+(Required to compile PISA's documentation.)
+  * Installed alongside PISA if you specify option `['develop']` to `pip`
 * [nuSQuiDS](https://github.com/arguelles/nuSQuIDS) Required for `osc.nusquids` service.
 * [OpenMP](https://openmp.org) Intra-process parallelization to accelerate code on on multi-core/multi-CPU computers.
   * Available from your compiler: gcc supports OpenMP 4.0 and Clang >= 3.8.0 supports OpenMP 3.1.
 Either version of OpenMP should work, but Clang has yet to be tested for its OpenMP support.